SafwanWadud/SuperSmashUAVs-Safwan-and-Hamza/README.md

 Summary of Skills | 2 |
 **Total Planning (incl.
 Spot Check)** | **15** | 15

+*The above goes towards the term mark (whereas the portions below here make up 15% of the final overall course grade

 Grading of Code: Total 85% of summative